apache/calcite/site/_docs/druid_adapter.md

   but can be used to perform set operations as well.

 In the model definition, there is an array of Strings called `complexMetrics` that declares the alias for each complex metric defined.
-The alias is used in SQL, but it's real column name is used when Calcite generates the JSON query for druid.
+The alias is used in SQL, but its real column name is used when Calcite generates the JSON query for druid.

 # Foodmart data set